nicolai256/Stable-textual-inversion_win/README.md

 conda activate ldm
 ```

-you need to install a couple extra things on top of stable diffusion env for this to work
+**you need to install a couple extra things on top of the ldm env for this to work
 ```
 pip install setuptools==59.5.0
 pip install pillow==9.0.1